MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 # Manage admin roles with Microsoft Entra Privileged Identity Management

-With Microsoft Entra Privileged Identity Management (PIM), you can manage high-privileged admin roles in the Power Platform admin center.
+Use Microsoft Entra Privileged Identity Management (PIM) to manage high-privileged admin roles in the Power Platform admin center.

 ## Prerequisites

 - Remove old system administrator role assignments in your environments.

-  You can use PowerShell scripts, provided by Microsoft, to inventory and remove unwanted users from the system administrator role in one or more Power Platform environments.
+You can use PowerShell scripts to inventory and remove unwanted users from the **System Administrator** role in one or more Power Platform environment.

-- Respond to the Private Preview request through [Microsoft Forms](https://forms.office.com/r/3Mp38A0TDA).

-  Wait for confirmation from the Product Group, confirming the feature is enabled on your tenant.
+- Respond to the private preview request through [Microsoft Forms](https://forms.office.com/r/3Mp38A0TDA).
+Then wait for confirmation from Microsoft, confirming the feature is enabled on your tenant.

 ## Changes to feature support

-Microsoft doesn't automatically assign the system administrator role for users with these Entra ID roles, also known as tenant admins:
+Microsoft doesn't automatically assign the **System Sdministrator** role for users with these Entra ID roles, also known as tenant admins:
-- Global Administrator
+- Global administrator
-- Power Platform Administrator
+- Power Platform administrator
-- Dynamics 365 Administrator
+- Dynamics 365 administrator

-Tenant admins can continue to sign in to Power Platform admin center.
-These privileges include:
+Tenant admins can continue to sign in to Power Platform admin center, witht the following privileges:
-- Enabling or disabling tenant level settings
+- Enable or disable tenant level settings
-- Viewing analytics information for environments
+- View analytics information for environments
-- Viewing capacity consumption
+- View capacity consumption

-Tenant admins can't perform activities that require direct access to Dataverse data.Examples of these activities include:
+Tenant admins can't perform activities that require direct access to Dataverse data.
+Examples of these activities include:
 - Updating the security role for a user in an environment
-- Installing apps into the environment
+- Installing apps for an environment

 > [!IMPORTANT]
 > Tenant admins must do another step before they can perform activities requiring access to Dataverse.
-They must elevate themselves to the system administrator role in the environment where they need access.
+They must elevate themselves to the **System Administrator** role in the environment where they need access.

 ## Self-elevate to the system administrator role

 Currently, we only support elevation, using PowerShell.
 Future updates will include more enhancements in Power Platform admin center.

 > [!NOTE]
-> Users who call the self-elevation API must be a:
-> - Global admin,
-> - Power Platform admin, or
-> - D365 admin
->
-> All _other_ users who call the API get an access denied message.
+> Users who call the self-elevation API must be a global admin, Power Platform admin, or Dynamic 365 admin; Otherwise you'll get an access denied message.

 ### Step 1: Authenticate using Power Platform API